 INSIDE : Learn how to make a fun Spring craft project, Magnetic DIY Daffodil Planters out of old spice containers from your kitchen!
+A great up-cycle project that adds color to your home.

 Today’s post is my second 12 Months of Martha project.
 It’s a perfect mixture of upcycling old things while incorporating new things, like Daffodil flowers.
 I am sharing how you can take unused spice containers and turn them into lovely Magnetic DIY Daffodil Planters.